El Camino de Costa Rica: Feb 25 - Mar 7 2026

 First aid & repair kit

-Assorted medications in tiny ziplock bags (Exedrin PM, Ibuprofen, Pepcid, Loperamide <anti-diarrhea>, Benadryl); Alcohol pads 2x; Hydrocortisone cream packets, 2x; Triple antibiotic ointment packets, 2x; Pre-cut Leukotape strips on two-sided release paper; 2"x2" gauze pads, 2x; sting relief packet, 1x; UL tweezers
+Assorted medications in tiny ziplock bags (Exedrin PM, Ibuprofen, Pepcid, Loperamide <anti-diarrhea>, Benadryl); Alcohol pads 2x; Hydrocortisone cream packets, 2x; Triple antibiotic ointment packets, 2x; Pre-cut Leukotape strips on two-sided release paper; 2"x2" gauze pads, 2x; sting relief packet, 1x; UL tweezers.
+I only used a couple of bandages to cover some thorn cuts in the jungle.

 30